Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset: Abstract

-\begin{sabstract} The matter-antimatter asymmetry underlines the incompleteness of the current understanding of particle physics.
-Neutrinoless double-beta (\ndbd) decay may help explain this asymmetry, while unveiling the Majorana nature of the neutrino.
-The CUORE experiment searches for \ndbd\ decay of $^{130}$Te using a tonne-scale cryogenic calorimeter operated at milli-kelvin temperatures.
-We report no evidence for \ndbd\ decay and place a lower limit on the half-life of T$_{1/2}$ $>$ 3.8 $\times$ 10$^{25}$ years (90\% C.I.) with over 2~tonne$\cdot$year TeO$_2$ exposure.
-The tools and techniques developed for this result and the 5 year stable operation of nearly 1000 detectors demonstrate the infrastructure for a next-generation experiment capable of searching for \ndbd\ decay across multiple isotopes. \end{sabstract}
+\bfseries \boldmath Matter-antimatter asymmetry underlines the incompleteness of the current understanding of particle physics.
+Neutrinoless double-beta decay (\ndbdbold) may help explain this asymmetry, while unveiling the Majorana nature of the neutrino.
+The CUORE experiment searches for \ndbdbold\ of $^{130}$Te using a tonne-scale cryogenic calorimeter operated at milli-kelvin temperatures.
+We report no evidence of \ndbdbold\ and place a lower limit on the half-life of \ensuremath{\boldsymbol{T_{1/2}}} $>$ 3.5 $\times$ 10$^{25}$~years (90\% C.I.) with over 2~tonne$\cdot$year TeO$_2$ exposure.
+The tools and techniques developed for this result and the 5 year stable operation of nearly 1000 detectors demonstrate crucial infrastructure for a future-generation experiment capable of searching for \ndbdbold\ across multiple isotopes.